 Here’s my review of several places you can run a simple Twitter bot.

-Redshift Epochs and Timestamps
+Redshift Epochs from Dates

 I’ve noticed that I end up looking for the same small subset of Redshift time-related conversion operations when I need to do things like change epochs to timestamps, deal with timezones or manage time ranges.
 To save myself some time I decided to throw them all into one post that I can reference later - I’m also hoping these will be useful to others who find themseleves interacting with Redshift.